Cliff Robertson: Columbia

 Robertson went to RKO to make two films: The Naked and the Dead (1958), an adaptation of the famous novel, co-starring Aldo Ray; and The Girl Most Likely (1958), a musical – the last film made by RKO Studios.
 Robertson received superb reviews for Days of Wine and Roses on TV with Piper Laurie.

 He was in Columbia's Gidget (1959), appearing opposite Sandra Dee as the Big Kahuna.
 It was popular and led to two sequels, neither of which Robertson appeared in.
 Less successful was a war film at Columbia, Battle of the Coral Sea (1959).

 In 1961, he was the third lead in Paramount's All in a Night's Work, starred in Samuel Fuller's Underworld U.S.A. at Columbia, and supported Esther Williams in The Big Show.
-He had his first film hit since Gidget with Columbia's The Interns (1962).
+He had his first film hit since Gidget with Columbia's The Interns (1962) which was a big hit.
 After supporting Debbie Reynolds in My Six Loves (1963), Robertson was President John F. Kennedy's personal choice to play him in 1963's PT 109.
 The film was not a success at the box office.

 More popular was Sunday in New York (1963), where Robertson supported Rod Taylor and Jane Fonda, and The Best Man where he was a ruthless presidential candidate.
+Filmink said the film "reminded everyone what a good actor he could be."
 Robertson appeared in a popular war film 633 Squadron (1964) then supported Lana Turner in a melodrama, Love Has Many Faces (1965).
 In 1965 he said his contract with Columbia was for one film a year.

 Charly

-In 1961 Robertson played the lead role in a United States Steel Hour television production titled "The Two Worlds of Charlie Gordon", based on the novel Flowers for Algernon by Daniel Keyes.
+In 1961, Robertson played the lead role in a United States Steel Hour television production titled "The Two Worlds of Charlie Gordon", based on the novel Flowers for Algernon by Daniel Keyes.
 Frustrated at the progress of his career, Robertson optioned the rights to the teleplay and hired William Goldman to write a script.
 Before Goldman completed his work, Robertson arranged for Goldman to be hired to Americanize the dialogue for Masquerade (1965), a spy spoof which Robertson starred in, replacing Rex Harrison.

 Robertson then made a war film, Up from the Beach (1965) for Fox and guest-starred on that studio's TV show, Batman (1966).
 He co-starred with Harrison in The Honey Pot (1967) for Joseph L. Mankiewicz then appeared in another war film, The Devil's Brigade (1968) with William Holden.

 Robertson disliked Goldman's Algernon script and replaced the writer with Stirling Silliphant for what became Charly (1968).
-The film was another box office success and Robertson won the 1968 Academy Award for Best Actor for his portrayal of a mentally-challenged man.
+The film was another box office success and Robertson won the 1968 Academy Award for Best Actor for his portrayal of a mentally challenged man.
+The movie was also a financial success.